BigPolarBear1/factorization/README.md

 Anyway, I'll begin tomorrow.

+Update: struggling big time with depression.
+Its hard to keep going.
+Its been 3 years now.
+Just grinding out factorization.
+Having no income.
+No job oppurtunities, nobody who reaches out anymore.
+Social isolation.
+And I just feel hate and rage.
+For everything that has happened.
+If someone could arrange a job in China, I would go.
+As long as I kow it is legit, and not potentially one of those infosec stalkers harassing and trolling me (fucking losers btw).
+Anyway..
+I think I can do it now, use jacobi symbols... the moment I succeed, this nightmare will be over and I can get a good job in Asia, because I sure as hell want nothing to do with these fucking western losers.
+Fucking elitist losers.
+If I ever meet western infosec people, I will end them.
+And If I ever meet microsoft people, I will also end them.
+Nobody did or said anything when they came after my manager with lies, the only person in this shit industry who ever supported me and believed in me.
+Fuck them all.
+I hope everyone in western tech just drops dead.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>